thiagodp/concordialang/docs/en/actions.md

   and I append 200 to <#foo>
 ```

 ## `attachFile`

-This action selects the given file and confirm (*e.g.*, clicks OK).
+> Attaches a file.
+It selects the file and confirm its choice (i.e., clicks OK).

 ### attach + file + value + target
 ```gherkin